Catsuko/Morph/README.md

 Getting started with Morphs is straightforward, follow these steps:

 1. Add a `Morphs.SmoothMorph` field to one of your MonoBehaviours and then mark it with the `SerializeField` attribute.
-2. Add the `IMorphTarget` interface to your MonoBehaviour and implemented the `Interpolate` method.
+2. Add the `IMorphTarget` interface to your MonoBehaviour and implement the `Interpolate` method.
 3. Start a coroutine and call the morph using the direction you wish for it to play in, don't forget to specify a target for the morph.

 Below is a simple example of a morph that will move the target's position up 10 units: